polohero/voicelabsdotnet/README.md

 Below is the sample from VoiceLabs.Test with the unit tests.

 A couple notes:
+1. Remember to ignore Google Actions Health checks.
+That is not built into the client. https://developers.google.com/actions/console/actions-health-check

-1. I recommend wrapping a try/catch around it.
+2. I recommend wrapping a try/catch around it.
 You wouldn't want you skill/action to bomb out because analytics failed.

-2. I recommend doing the call Async vs Sync.
+3. I recommend doing the call Async vs Sync.
 I did not build out an async so you'd have to do that yourself, or modify the git.

-3. The MetaData I've left as a Dictionary, so if you try to add duplicate keys (name) you'll get an error.
+4. The MetaData I've left as a Dictionary, so if you try to add duplicate keys (name) you'll get an error.
 I don't know if it should be or not based on VoiceLabs actual API, but it's never been a problem for me.

         [TestMethod]
         public void Test_SendAlexa()